Chiropractor in Northwest Houston | Dr. Erica O'Brien

 Life is what you make of it -- and spinal health is no exception.
 Genetics play a SMALL role in how our bodies and spines function, but lifestyle and the choices we make every day are the biggest factors contributing to how we move around, how we feel, and how our bodies work.
 It is our goal at Affinity Chiropractic & Wellness to get each and every patient moving better and feeling better!

 Factors such as stress, lack of quality sleep, sedentary lifestyle, processed foods, and pollution can tax our bodies into working at a mediocre level, or “survival mode”, instead of having optimal body function.
 I have observed both personally and professionally that chiropractic care improves the way our bodies function—and who wouldn't want that?
 With that being said, I do get adjusted regularly, and I can honestly say that chiropractic is my first-line defense to whatever life is throwing my way.
-As far as I can see, being a chiropractor was my calling in life, and I love what I do.
+As far as I can see, being a chiropractor was my calling in life, and I consider my career a true labor of love for my patients.
 I can hardly wait to see what chiropractic care can do for you!

 Ready to make an appointment?
 Give our Northwest Houston office a call today.